-Disciplinary Action Authority
+Disciplinary Action Authority Oral Reprimand Employee's immediate supervisor or higher level supervisor Written Reprimand Employee's immediate supervisor or higher level supervisor with the approval of the department head

-Oral Reprimand Employee's immediate supervisor or higher level supervisor approval of the department head proposed action by the Chief Human Resources Officer Director of Human Resources, or his/her designee.
-If the proposed action is approved, the Chief Human Resources Officer Director of Human Resources, or his/her designee, will implement the suspension/discharge.
+Suspension, Discharge The dean, director or department head shall arrange for a review of the proposed action by the Chief Human Resources OfficerDirector of Human Resources, or his/her designee.
+If the proposed action is approved, the Chief Human Resources OfficerDirector of Human Resources, or his/her designee, will implement the suspension/discharge.